David-Haim/concurrencpp/README.md

 };
 ```
 ### Result objects

-Asynchronous values and exceptions can be consumed using the concurrencpp result objects.
+Asynchronous values and exceptions can be consumed using concurrencpp result objects.
+The `result` type represents the asynchronous result of an eager task while `lazy_result` represents the deferred result of a lazy task.

-A result object is a pipe for the asynchronous result, like `std::future`.
-When a task finishes execution, it either returns a valid value or throws an exception.
+When a task (eager or lazy) completes, it either returns a valid value or throws an exception.
 In either case, this asynchronous result is marshaled to the consumer of the result object.

-The result status therefore, varies from `idle` (the asynchronous result or exception aren't ready yet) to `value` (the task terminated by returning a valid value) to `exception` (the task terminated by throwing an exception).
+`result` objects form asymmetric coroutines - the execution of a caller-coroutine is not effected by the execution of a callee-coroutine, both coroutines can run independently.
+Only when consuming the result of the callee-coroutine, the caller-coroutine might be suspended awaiting the callee to complete.
+Up until that point both coroutines run independently.
+The callee-coroutine runs whether its result is consumed or not.

+`lazy_result` objects form symmetric coroutines - execution of a callee-coroutine happens only after the suspension of the caller-coroutine.
+When awaiting a lazy result, the current coroutine is suspended and the lazy task associated with the lazy result starts to run.
+After the callee-coroutine completes and yields a result, the caller-coroutine is resumed.
+If a lazy result is not consumed, its associated lazy task never starts to run.

-Result objects are a move-only type, and as such, they cannot be used after their content was moved to another result object.
+All result objects are a move-only type, and as such, they cannot be used after their content was moved to another result object.
 In this case, the result object is considered to be empty and attempts to call any method other than `operator bool` and `operator = ` will throw.

-After the asynchronous result has been pulled out of the result object (by calling `get`, `await` or `await_via`), the result object becomes empty.
+After the asynchronous result has been pulled out of the result object (for example, by calling `get` or `operator co_await`), the result object becomes empty.
 Emptiness can be tested with `operator bool`.

-Results can be polled, waited, awaited or resolved.

-Result objects can be polled for their status by calling `result::status`.

-Results can be waited by calling any of `result::wait`, `result::wait_for`, `result::wait_until` or `result::get`.
-Waiting a result is a blocking operation (in the case the asynchronous result is not ready), and will suspend the entire thread of execution waiting for the asynchronous result to become available.
-Waiting operations are generally discouraged and only allowed in root-level tasks or in contexts which allow it, like blocking the main thread waiting for the rest of the application to finish gracefully, or using `concurrencpp::blocking_executor` or `concurrencpp::thread_executor`.

-Awaiting a result means to suspend the current coroutine until the asynchronous result is ready.
+Awaiting a result means to suspend the current coroutine until the result object is ready.
 If a valid value was returned from the associated task, it is returned from the result object.
 If the associated task throws an exception, it is re-thrown.
 At the moment of awaiting, if the result is already ready, the current coroutine resumes immediately.
 Otherwise, it is resumed by the thread that sets the asynchronous result or exception.

-The behavior of awaiting result objects can be further fine tuned by using `await_via`.
-This method accepts an executor and a boolean flag (`force_rescheduling`).
-If, at the moment of awaiting, the result is already ready, the behavior depends on the value of `force_rescheduling`.
-If `force_rescheduling` is true, the current coroutine is forcefully suspended and resumed inside the given executor.
-If `force_rescheduling` is false, the current coroutine is resumed immediately in the calling thread.
-If the asynchronous result is not ready at the moment of awaiting, the current coroutine resumes after the result is set, by scheduling it to run in the given executor.

 Resolving a result is similar to awaiting it.
-The different is that the `co_await` expression will return the result object itself,
+The difference is that the `co_await` expression will return the result object itself,
 in a non empty form, in a ready state.
 The asynchronous result can then be pulled by using `get` or `co_await`.

-Just like `await_via`, `resolve_via` fine tunes the control flow of the coroutine by passing an executor and a flag suggesting how to behave when the result is already ready.
+Every result object has a status indicating the state of the asynchronous result.
+The result status varies from `result_status::idle` (the asynchronous result or exception haven't been produced yet) to `result_status::value` (the associated task terminated gracefully by returning a valid value) to `result_status::exception` (the task terminated by throwing an exception).
+The status can be queried by calling  `(lazy_)result::status`.

+#### `result` type

+The `result` type represents the result of an ongoing, asynchronous task, similar to `std::future`.

+Aside from awaiting and resolving result-objects, they can also be waited for by calling any of `result::wait`, `result::wait_for`, `result::wait_until` or `result::get`.
+Waiting for a result to finish is a blocking operation (in the case the asynchronous result is not ready), and will suspend the entire thread of execution waiting for the asynchronous result to become available.
+Waiting operations are generally discouraged and only allowed in root-level tasks or in contexts which allow it, like blocking the main thread waiting for the rest of the application to finish gracefully, or using `concurrencpp::blocking_executor` or `concurrencpp::thread_executor`.

-Awaiting a result object by using `co_await` (and by doing so, turning the current function/task into a coroutine as well) is the preferred way of consuming result objects, as it does not block underlying threads.
+Awaiting result objects by using `co_await` (and by doing so, turning the current function/task into a coroutine as well) is the preferred way of consuming result objects, as it does not block underlying threads.

 #### `result` API